aslak3/cpu/README.md

 * 8 x 16 bit general purpose registers
 * 16 bit Program Counter
 * Load and store instructions operate either through a register or an immediate address
-* Clear instruction
+  - With optional immediate displacement
+* Clear instruction, though it's currently no faster then an XOR
 * Simple status bits: zero, negative, carry
 * ALU operations are: add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, compare
-* ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST, where both are registers.
+* ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST
+  - where both are registers
+  - ALUI operates with an immediate operand, eg ADDI r0,0x1234
-* Conditional jumps: always, on each flag set and on each flag clear
+* Conditional jumps: always, on each flag set or clear with don't cares
 * Nop instruction
 * No microcode: a coded state machine is used